grammyjs/website/site/docs/hosting/vps.md

 ssh root@<ip-address>
 ```

-replacing `<ip-address>` with the IP address of your server, which you can find on the server management page.
+> Replace `<ip-address>` with the IP address of your server, which you can find on the server management page.

 ::: tip Separate User for Each Application
 In this guide, all actions with the server will be performed as the root user.